Civcraft/Contraptions/README.md

 ### Definitions

-  **Contraption**: An Acyclic graph involving at least one active Gadget.
+  **Contraption**: A Directed graph (probably cyclic) involving at least one active Gadget.
 Contraptions can be combined into larger Contraptions.

   **Gadget**: A Node in the graph